onmyway133/awesome-ios-architecture/README.md

 - [ReadingList](https://github.com/gonzalezreal/ReadingList) An example on using the Mantle Modeling Framework with Overcoat AFNetworking extension.
 - [DTTableViewManager](https://github.com/DenHeadless/DTTableViewManager) Protocol-oriented UITableView management, powered by generics and associated types.
 - [StatefulViewController](https://github.com/aschuch/StatefulViewController) Placeholder views based on content, loading, error or empty states
+- [Spots](https://github.com/hyperoslo/Spots) Spots is a view controller framework that makes your setup and future development blazingly fast